Receiver CLI Reference

 --no-prompt

 Skips the interactive startup prompt entirely.
-When this flag is set, --url and --secret must both be provided (either as flags or from the saved session).
+When this flag is set, --url (or --code) and --secret must both be provided (either as flags or from the saved session).

 # Fully non-interactive start